Chisomnwa/CDE_Linux_Git_Assignment/Bash_Scripts_Creation-Detailed_Process/Solution_4A:Bash_Script_for_Moving_CSV_files_to_PostgreSQL_Database.md

 * Move the CSV files to that database,

-* And then run SQL queries to answer the qyestions asked.
+* And then run SQL queries to answer the questions asked by the manager; Ayoola.

 ---